-“Can I come in?” said a childish, girl voice.
+“Can I come in?” asked a pitchy voice.

 “Sure.”
 Said April as she opened the door and the little figure stepped in.

 “Homework.”
-April sat in her bed and put her math notebook on her lap.
+April sat in her bed next to the sweetc child and put her math notebook on her lap.

 “You are always doing homework!”
-The little girl complained as she sat next to her.
+The little girl complained.

 She looked no older than five years old.
 Her hair was short, straight and blonde.

 “I am, right?” she looked at the innocent blue eyed girl sitting by her side.